jouni-kantola/grid-snake/README.md

 ## Play

 The UI is responsive and works on both computers and touch devices.
 In the latter scenario, on-screen game controls are displayed.
+Grid Snake can be installed as a fullscreen app (PWA).
 Try it out here:
 [Grid Snake](https://jouni.kantola.se/by-me/grid-snake/)

 ## Run locally